Grow Hemp in Minnesota

 3) How long is my hemp license good for?

 Each license expires on December 31 of the year issued.
-Each year, licensees must reapply to be in the program.
+Licensees must reapply annually.

-4) What if my hemp plants test above the acceptable 0.3 percent THC threshold?
+4) What if my plants test above 0.3% Total THC?

 5) When should I plant hemp in Minnesota?